Artemis program: Redefinition and naming as Artemis

-In April 2020, NASA awarded funding to Blue Origin, Dynetics, and SpaceX for competing 10-month-long preliminary design studies for the HLS.
+In April 2020, NASA awarded funding to Blue Origin, Dynetics, and SpaceX for 10-month-long preliminary design studies for the HLS.

 Throughout February 2021, Acting Administrator of NASA Steve Jurczyk reiterated those budget concerns when asked about the project's schedule, clarifying that "The 2024 lunar landing goal may no longer be a realistic target [...]".

-On 4 February 2021, the Biden Administration endorsed the Artemis program.
+On February 4, 2021, the Biden administration endorsed the Artemis program.
 More specifically, White House Press Secretary Jen Psaki expressed the Biden administration's "support [for] this effort and endeavor".

-On 16 April 2021, NASA contracted SpaceX to develop, manufacture, and fly two lunar landing flights with the Starship HLS lunar lander.
-Blue Origin and Dynetics protested the award to the GAO on 26 April.
-After the GAO rejected the protests, Blue Origin sued NASA over the award, and NASA agreed to stop work on the contract until 1 November 2021 as the lawsuit proceeded.
-The judge dismissed the suit on 4 November 2021 and NASA resumed work with SpaceX.
+On April 16, 2021, NASA contracted SpaceX to develop, manufacture, and fly two lunar landing flights with the Starship HLS lunar lander.
+Blue Origin and Dynetics protested the award to the Government Accountability Office (GAO) on April 26.
+After the GAO rejected the protests, Blue Origin sued NASA over the award, and NASA agreed to stop work on the contract until November 1 as the lawsuit proceeded.
+The judge dismissed the suit on November 4, and NASA resumed work with SpaceX.

-On 25 September 2021, NASA released its first digital, interactive graphic novel in celebration of National Comic Book Day.
+On September 25, 2021, NASA released its first digital, interactive graphic novel in celebration of National Comic Book Day.
 "First Woman: NASA's Promise for Humanity" is the fictional story of Callie Rodriguez, the first woman to explore the Moon.
+In March 2025, with the diversity, equity, and inclusion policies of the second Trump administration, this was removed from NASA's web pages, together with other information about the graphic novel.

-On 15 November 2021, an audit of NASA's Office of Inspector General estimated the true cost of the Artemis program at about $93 billion until 2025.
+On November 15, 2021, an audit of NASA's Office of Inspector General estimated the true cost of the Artemis program at about $93 billion until 2025.

 In addition to the initial SpaceX contract, NASA awarded two rounds of separate contracts in May 2019 and September 2021, on aspects of the HLS to encourage alternative designs, separately from the initial HLS development effort.
 It announced in March 2022 that it was developing new sustainability rules and pursuing both a Starship HLS upgrade (an option under the initial SpaceX contract) and new competing alternative designs.
 These came after criticism from members of Congress over lack of redundancy and competition, and led NASA to ask for additional support.

-Launch

-Artemis 1 was originally scheduled for late 2016, and as delays accrued, eventually for late 2021, but the launch date was pushed back to 29 August 2022.
-Engine sensor problems caused a delay on that date; the next launch window was September 3.
-A fuel supply line leak in a quick disconnect arm on a ground tail service mast caused a further delay to a period between 23 September and 4 October.
-While the leak was partially repaired to a satisfactory condition, weather delays due to Hurricane Ian forced NASA managers to begin preparing for the stack's rollback to the Vehicle Assembly Building and call off the September–early October launch window.

-In October 2022, NASA launch managers decided on a new launch date of 14 November, with backup options for 16 November and 19 November.
-In early November, NASA launch managers ruled out the 14 November option and made preparations to secure the SLS at the pad for Tropical Storm Nicole, after which launch was planned for 16 November.